avacaondata/nlpboost/README.md

 ### Multi-Label Classification

+Multi-label classification is also under the task name `classification`.
+However, the user must add `is_multilabel=True` and `config_num_labels=<num_labels_multilabel>` to DatasetConfig.
 For multi-label classification, `AutoTrainer`, the main class in `nlpboost`, expects a dataset with a text field and the rest of the fields must be labels.
 If your dataset does not come in this format initially, you can either process your dataset outside of `AutoTrainer` and then pass a DatasetConfig with the processed dataset in the correct format, or you can define a `pre_func` to pass to `DatasetCOnfig` that will do that preprocessing.
 You can find an example of how to do this under the `examples/classification` folder, in the script called `train_multilabel.py`.

 For multi-label tasks, we can define a probability threshold for labels to be positive, as each label is independent of the rest.
 However, defining this threshold can be tricky, and is not straightforward.
 For that reason, when computing the metrics for multilabel, we iterate over thresholds from 0.1 to 0.9, with 0.1 step size.
 Then, we return the metrics belonging to the threshold which scored highest, together with that threshold.
 This way, the user already knows which probability threshold to use when using the returned model in production.